halbgut/rss-o-bot/README.md

 ## Daemonizing

-To run rss-o-bot, you'll want to daemonize (make it run in the background) it.
-Daemonizing it bings some problems with it though.
+To run RSS-o-Bot, you'll want to daemonize (make it run in the background) it.
+Daemonizing it brings some problems with it though.
 The daemonized process can't send desktop notifications.
-If you're using linux you'll probably want to go with systemd.
+If you're using Linux you'll probably want to go with systemd.
 Figure it out yourself.
 If not, you probably want to use pm2.
 It provides a really powerful, yet simple to use system for process-daemonization (LOL).

 ```bash
 npm i -g pm2